Canvas Stadium

 Canvas Stadium, officially Sonny Lubick Field at Canvas Stadium, is an outdoor college football stadium in the Western United States, located on the campus of Colorado State University (CSU) in Fort Collins, Colorado.

-The home field of the CSU Rams of the Mountain West Conference, it opened on August 5, 2017, and hosted its first game three weeks later.
+The home field of the CSU Rams of the Pac-12 Conference, it opened on August 5, 2017, and hosted its first game three weeks later.
 It replaced Sonny Lubick Field at Hughes Stadium, which had been the Rams' home since 1968.
 Canvas Stadium has a seating capacity of 36,500, but can hold as many as 41,000.

 The field has a conventional north–south alignment at an elevation of 5003 ft above sea level.

 Cost and construction

 After a nearly two-year process including cost and financing changes, protests, community outreach, and an inter-governmental agreement with the city of Fort Collins, the $220 million, 41,000-capacity on-campus multi-purpose stadium began construction in May 2015.

 In 2013, the university began raising funds for a ~40,000-seat on-campus facility to replace Hughes Stadium.
 The project was partially driven by major decreases in state funding for CSU in recent decades.
 As a result, CSU has been seeking to draw more out-of-state students, whose current tuition is three times that of Colorado residents.
 CSU president Anthony A. Frank included the new stadium as part of this goal saying "the new facility will help build a winning football team while advancing one of the school's highest priorities: attracting more out-of-state students".

 The new stadium, initially estimated to cost $246 million, was originally only to be built if $125 million in private funds had been raised by October 2014.
 Plans were put on hold after fundraising support for the project failed to materialize as expected, according to a September 26, 2014, story in the Denver Business Journal.
 On November 29, 2014, Frank sent a memo to the school's board of governors recommending that the new stadium be approved without raising the 50% cost in public funds as previously planned.
 The memo estimated that a 35,900-seat facility would cost $195 million; building with a capacity of 41,200 would cost $220 million.
 Frank also estimated that renovating Hughes Stadium to last 30 to 40 years would cost a minimum of $149 million.
 After 22 months, the construction of Canvas stadium came to an end.
 The stadium currently sits at a maximum height of 123 feet and the total 727,000 square feet includes Sonny Lubick Field, weight room, meeting rooms, offices, lounges, and classrooms.